Access Statement & Facilities for the Disabled

 There is no direct public transport to Pili Palas.
 The nearest bus stop is at Four Crosses, Menai Bridge, which is about ¼ of a mile walk.
 There is no pavement on this road so we would consider it unsuitable for wheel chairs or families with young children.

 There is ample car parking at Pili Palas with three clearly marked disabled spaces available.
 The car park is adjacent to the main entrance.

 The approach to the main entrance is ramped making it easily accessible for wheel chairs and prams.

 Coaches are welcome and there is normally enough space for them to park and turn around; however it would be advisable to phone during school holidays.

-A covered waiting area, with seating, is available should there be a queue at the entrance.
+A covered waiting area is available should there be a queue at the entrance.